matroskin13/monobuild/README.md

 A simple tool for GO monorepo:

-- Analyze application dependencies and build only changes packages (by git diff)
+- Automatically analyze package dependencies (local files&go.mod) in monorepo, and report for changes (by git diff)
-- Automatically push changed packages to docker registry
-- (InProgress) Generate gitlab CI config
-- (InProgress) Watch mode for development

 ## Install

-## Build only changes packages
+## Usage

 Imagine we have a project with simple structure: